 All of the Christmases that we flew out to Seattle, Washington to visit family.

-The Christmas that my husband’s Aunt took us to see the Trans Siberian Orchestra my first Christmas in Ohio.
+My first Christmas in Ohio, my husband's Aunt took us to see the Trans Siberian Orchestra.
+Easily one of my favorite Christmas memories.

 For so long, I thought I would want my kids to have the kind of Christmas that I had before Africa, but I'm realizing, that is not totally true.
 I want my children to value the richness of experience; to appreciate people and community; to wade through the sometimes subconscious American Christmas expectations and understand deeply the real reason why we celebrate.
 I think this was all a lot easier when we didn't live in America.
 I had always dreamed of giving my children an "American Christmas," but I've realized that, while it's not bad, it is much harder to keep the important stuff central in this country.
 Remembering that "Jesus is the reason for the season" is significantly easier when you physically can't have all the Christmas fluff that seems to be a requirement for a "good" Christmas here.